-This harkens back to my earlier point about shooting in color before converting to B&W. Another technique that I often employ is to do 95% of my editing with the color version of a photo to make it as good as it can be in that format.
+This harkens back to my earlier point about shooting in color before converting to B&W. Another technique that I often employ is to do 95% of my black and white editing with the color version of a photo to make it as good as it can be in that format.
 Then, in addition to having a final color photo, it is only a couple of quick steps to a final B&W image as well.

 By editing in this manner, you can get most of the detail work out of the way in terms of brightness, contrast, etc. Even adjusting the saturation level of the colors helps to render more accurate gray tones in the final B&W image.
 After converting the image to B&W, I typically find that I only need to make subtle adjustments to the contrast and sometimes brightness to end up with a B&W photo that I am happy with.
 The reason for the extra adjustments is that color adds a natural contrast to a image that can be lost in grayscale when you have less colors to play off of each other.